 A high student learning outcomes are the longing of every teacher.
 The learning process largely determines the success of education at any institution or school.
 Teachers, students, and learning devices are inseparable elements in teaching and learning activities in schools.
 Teachers are professionals who serve as planners and implementers of learning programs.
 In this responsibility, teachers must commit to carrying out their duties, through which they can carry out their duties with satisfactory results.
-It is not enough for teachers to only master learning components in school learning activities.
-A teacher is essentially a guide for teaching and learning activities in schools, through whom students are given guidance to acquire knowledge, attitudes/values, and skills and transform them in everyday life.
+It is not enough for teachers to only master learning and learning activities in schools, through whom students are given guidance to acquire knowledge, attitudes/values, and skills and transform them in everyday life.
 Teachers help students through a learning process that is designed to be systematic, continuous, and measurable.